Find Affordable College Courses

 About 86% of the students majoring in child development at the school are women while 14% are male.

-Full Child Development & Psychology at Texas Woman’s University Report
+Read full report on Child Development & Psychology at Texas Woman’s University

-The University of Texas Rio Grande Valley did quite well in this year’s ranking of the most popular places for child development and psychology students to get a master’s degree.
-It came in at #6 on the list.
-Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.
+The University of Texas Rio Grande Valley came in at #6 in this year’s edition of the Most Popular Child Development & Psychology Master’s Degree Schools in Texas ranking.
+Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.

 Women make up 50% of the child development majors at the school.